-- 2. The Principal shall be appointed, on the recommendation of a committee, by the Court at a meeting specially called for the purpose. - 3.
-The Committee shall comprise: - 3.1 The Chair of the Court ex officio; - 3.2 Five members of the Court appointed by the Court; - 3.3 Five members of the Senate appointed by the Senate; - 3.4 The President of the Student Union or their nominee in the case of their absence from any meeting; - 3.5 An independent person appointed by the Court.
-A recommendation to the Court shall be made by a group comprising the Chair of Court, a member of the Senate nominated by the Senate Committee for Interim Business and Effectiveness (SCIBE) on behalf of the Senate, and the Secretary. - 4.
-The Chair of the Court shall be the Chair of the committee. - 5.
-Quoracy of the Committee to proceed with its business shall be met if at least three members of the Court and three members of the Senate are present, together with a student representative.
-A member participating in a meeting remotely by way of video or audio conferencing or other means which enables that member to speak to each of the others, and to be heard by each of the others simultaneously, shall be accounted for as being present and shall be included in the quorum. - 6.
-The Committee shall invite members of the Court, members of the Senate, members of the staff and students to submit views relevant to the appointment and may undertake such consultations as are appropriate. - 7.
+- 2. The Principal shall be appointed, by the Court at a meeting specially called for the purpose, on the recommendation of a joint committee of the Court and the Senate (the Committee). - 3.
+The Committee shall comprise: - 3.1 The Chair of the Court ex officio, or an independent lay member of the Court who is nominated by the Chair of Court: - 3.2 Four members of the Court appointed by the Court; - 3.3 Four members of the Senate appointed by the Senate; - 3.4 The President of the Student Union or their nominee in the case of their absence from any meeting; - 3.5 An independent person appointed by the Court.
+A recommendation to the Court shall be made by a group comprising the Chair of Court, or an independent lay member of the Court who is nominated by the Chair of Court, a member of the Senate nominated by the Senate Committee for Interim Business and Effectiveness (SCIBE) on behalf of the Senate, and the Secretary. - 3.6 At least two members of the Committee shall be persons not employed by the University, or any member of the Heriot-Watt Group, and at least two shall be professors of the University. - 4.
+The Chair of the Court shall normally be the Chair of the Committee but shall have the authority to nominate any member of the Committee to be the Chair of the Committee, whether or not the Chair of the Court becomes a member of the Committee under the terms of paragraph 3.1 above. - 5.
+Quoracy of the Committee to proceed with its business shall be met if at least three members of the Court and three members of the Senate are present, together with a Student representative.
+A member participating in a meeting remotely by way of video or audio conferencing or other means which enables that member to communicate with each of the others simultaneously, shall be accounted for as being present and shall be included in the quorum. - 6.
+The Committee shall invite members of the Court, members of the Senate, members of the Staff and Students to submit views relevant to the appointment and may undertake such consultations as are appropriate. - 7.
 Before a recommendation is made to the Court, the Committee shall notify its decision to the Senate and the Senate shall convey its views thereon to the Court. - 8.
 It shall not be competent for the Principal to take part in the procedures involved in the appointment of his or her successor.